 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Naknek is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Naknek isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Naknek are a mix of both white- and blue-collar jobs.
 Overall, Naknek is a town of sales and office workers, professionals and managers.
 There are especially a lot of people living in Naknek who work in management occupations (15.88%), office and administrative support (13.18%) and teaching (11.82%).

 Setting & Lifestyle